tarantool/cartridge/topics/clusterwide-config.md

 ## Managing role-specific data

-Beside system sections clusterwide configuration may be used for storing some other **role-specific data**.
+Beside system sections, clusterwide configuration may be used for storing some other **role-specific data**.
 It supports YAML as well as plain text sections.
 And it can also be organized in nested subdirectories.